Irritable Bowel Syndrome (Grahani)

 Treatment Procedures for IBS

-- Sirolepa (Application of medicinal paste on head)
+- Sirolepa (Application of medicinal paste on the head)

-- Sirovasti (Retention of medicated ol on head)
+- Sirovasti (Retention of medicated oil on the head)